tc39/notes/es8/2017-11/nov-30.md

 MKA: I think for a big group of programmers, yes.

-AKN: Named infix operators worry me.
+AK: Named infix operators worry me.
 But it seems this problem isn't specific to class bodies; new infix operators are problematic due to ASI in general, correct?

 DE: That's right; the myIn example on the slides was a mistake, and we already would've needed some no-newline markers regardless of what we choose for ASI in class bodies.